 Hero ingredients for co-washing: Emollients (like oils and butters) fight frizz by softening and smoothing the hair cuticle, while humectants such as panthenol and vegetable glycerin absorb water and retain moisture.
 You’ll also want some vegetable proteins to protect and strengthen the hair shaft.

-Our conditioner contains a blend of hydrolyzed corn, soy and wheat proteins that mimic the amino acids in the hair, reinforcing the strength of the strand.
+The 02 Conditioner contains a blend of hydrolysed corn, soy and wheat proteins that mimic the amino acids in the hair, reinforcing the strength of the strand.
 It also has a moisture-boosting formula made with nutrient-rich and conditioning baobab oil and dreamy cupuaçu butter – one of nature’s most powerful moisturisers.
 Plus, the naturally cleansing yucca plant extract makes it an ideal co-wash.

 So which method is best for curly hair?

 All curls are unique, so there’s not a one-size-fits-all solution.
 The best way to find out what works for your curls is to experiment.
 Stick to co-washing for a while and see how you go, or try alternating between co-washing and using shampoo.

 Whichever method you choose, keep in mind that curly hair is happier when not washed so often!
 We recommend limiting your wash day to once a week to avoid the build-up of products and maintain a healthy balance of oils.
 If your roots get a little greasy mid-week, you can always apply some sulphate-free shampoo to your roots and let it run down through the stands.